 In addition the LMP also plays an active part in contemporary music, giving many world premières and commissioning new works, in recent years by composers including Sir Peter Maxwell Davies, Tarik O’Regan, Sally Beamish, Cecilia McDowall, Lynne Plowman, Fraser Trainer, and Jonathan Dove.
 In March 2011 the LMP appointed Roxanna Panufnik as Associate Composer.

 The LMP has been committed to providing a platform for sharing the creative arts with schools and communities for over 25 years.
 LMP Voyager is an education and community hub which allows music to inspire, educate, and enrich communities through an extensive programme of work across the UK.
 The LMP has a vast programme of work in the community, from visiting daycare centres and care homes to providing community concerts for elderly and disabled people.
 The LMP is associated with Royal Holloway University of London, Wellington College, the Portsmouth Grammar School, and the Whitgift Foundation Schools in Croydon.
-Following its move to St John’s, the LMP is looking to develop new connections in Upper Norwood.
+Following its move to St John’s, the LMP is developing new connections in Upper Norwood.